thisisadityarao/thisisadityarao/README.md

 ### 👋 Hi there

-I’m Aditya Rao, a freelance web developer.
+I’m Aditya Rao, a freelance web developer and consultant.
 My personal corner on the internet is here: [adityarao.netlify.app](https://adityarao.netlify.app/)

-*   🔭 I’m currently working on my personal website and small personal projects.
+*   🔭 I’m open for collaboration or mentorship.
 *   🌱 I’m currently learning Golang

 ### 🖥 Tech Skills